Entanglement distribution: To herald or not to herald: Configurations for Heralded and Unheralded Operation

 A heralded source's rate of distributed entanglement, in ebits per pump pulse, when Alice and Bob have $N_M>1$ memories available and the QTX can transmit up to $N_M$ heralds per pump pulse, is

 In this expression $\mathcal{R}_P$ is the pump's pulse-repetition rate, and

-is the average number of SPCI heralds per pump pulse, where $p_k$ is the probability that a single pump pulse results in $k$ SPCI heralds from the source's $N_I \ge N_M$ spectral islands~\cite{footnote6}.
+is the average number of SPCI heralds per pump pulse, with $p_k$ being the probability that a single pump pulse results in $k$ SPCI heralds from the source's $N_I \ge N_M$ spectral islands~\cite{footnote6}.
 Shapiro~\emph{et al}.~\cite{Shapiro2025} only treated single-memory operation, for which

 where

 with $\Pr(\mathcal{H}_{nm})$, the per-pump-pulse probability of an $nm$th-island herald, being independent of the island indices.
 Expressions for $\Pr(\mathcal{H}_{nm})$ and $p_k$ will be given in Sec.~\ref{performanceA} for islands-based ZALM and in Sec.~\ref{performanceB} for the Chahine~\emph{et al}.\@ source.